Root Canal

 Alternatives to Root Canal Treatment

-• Tooth Extraction: This procedure becomes necessary if the tooth is damaged beyond repair.
-After extraction, you may replace the missing tooth with dental implants, bridges or removable dentures.
+One option is tooth extraction, which becomes necessary if the tooth is damaged beyond repair.
+After extraction, you may replace the missing tooth with dental implants, bridges, or removable dentures.

-• Direct Pulp Capping: In this procedure, a dental material is placed directly over an exposed pulp to encourage healing and prevent further damage.
+Direct pulp capping may be considered as well, where a dental material is placed directly over an exposed pulp to encourage healing and prevent further damage.

-• Pulpotomy: This procedure is often chosen for children with immature teeth, where only the infected part of the pulp is removed and a medicated filling is applied to aid healing.
+Another alternative is a pulpotomy, often chosen for children with immature teeth, where only the infected part of the pulp is removed and a medicated filling is applied to aid healing.

 in Singapore